Using the Mako Server

 Certificates and JSON files managed by acmebot

-Module acme/bot creates a 'cert' sub-directory in the home directory for certificate storage and JSON configuration files.
+Module acme/bot creates a 'cert' subdirectory in the home directory for certificate storage and JSON configuration files.

 Files created and maintained: